mattyoung101/edtear/README.md

 This will hopefully be useful in a trade route calculator I'm planning to make in the future.

+Parts of the SQL queries are based on [Galos](https://github.com/nixpulvis/galos/) by Nathan Lilienthal.

 ## Running
 Setup database: